ethereum-optimism/community-hub/src/docs/identity/README.md

 Decentralized identity is an essential components of a more democratic, secure, and accessible web.
 By working together, we can establish a more diverse and trustworthy network of identities that benefits everyone, and enables new opportunities for innovation in the decentralized identity space.

-To help enable this the AttestationStation is a multiplayer database and its underlying network of attestations provide the foundation for building decentralized identity systems that can scale and adapt to the changing needs of users and developers.
+The AttestationStation serves as a key component in achieving this vision.
+It functions as a multiplayer database and its underlying network of attestations lays the foundation for constructing decentralized identity systems that can effectively scale and adapt to the evolving needs of users and developers.

 [Next >](./build.md)